 Additionally, the Facility Credentialing Office will email a Professional Practice Evaluation to your Peer References and most likely your Supervisor/Dept. Chair References.
+Click HERE and scroll down to view examples of these evaluation questionnaires.
 Again, each facility is different.
 The evaluation form may request validation of your status and work dates at that facility along with a lengthy form covering your:

 It’s important to notify your Peer References at the very least that they will be receiving some form of evaluation from the facility at which you are making application.